 It allows users to take business decisions for a test drive, calculating likely outcomes to better prepare themselves for the reality of their choices so they can make the most informed decision possible.
 Basically, prescriptive analytics helps users prescribe the best action for a given set of data.

-To perform predictive analytics, users must first utilize descriptive analytics.
-Descriptive analytics is made up of the foundational analytical processes that identify what is happening at a given moment in a business organization.
+To perform predictive analytics, users must first utilize descriptive analytics which is made up of the foundational processes that identify what is happening at a given moment in a business organization.

 Users can set the parameters for what questions they hope to answer through descriptive analytics.
 For example, you might ask, “hat was our profit for October 2019?”, “Did this employee perform up to their expected standards in January through March?”, “How many employees are on the payroll, and how much do they cost the company?”, etc.

 These questions aim to answer the questions what’s happening, when it happened and where it happened?”
-Descriptive analytics forms the basis for answering business questions through data and provides a jumping-off point for the other types of analytics.
+Descriptive analytics forms the basis for answering business questions through data and provides a jumping-off point for the other types.

 While descriptive analytics provides the answer to what’s happening in your business, diagnostic analytics deduces why it’s happening.
 It utilizes data mining, data association and drill-down.
 It also diagnoses issues based on data relationships and identifying patterns.

-Similar to a doctor diagnosing a patient’s illness, diagnostic analytics aims to investigate your business questions so that predictive and prescriptive analytics can resolve them.
+Similar to a doctor diagnosing a patient’s illness, it aims to investigate your business questions so that predictive and prescriptive analytics can resolve them.

 The main benefits of predictive analytics is that it positions businesses to take advantage of every opportunity that might arise.
 It encourages organizations to be proactive and forward-thinking, anticipating outcomes before they become a problem and staying ahead of trends in the market.

-Some of the main capabilities offered by predictive analytics platforms are:
+Some of the main capabilities offered by platforms are:

 - Data Collection